praneet1988/ELeFHAnt/README.md

 [![<praneet1988>](https://circleci.com/gh/praneet1988/ELeFHAnt.svg?style=shield)](https://github.com/praneet1988/ELeFHAnt)

 # ELeFHAnt
 Ensemble Learning for Harmonization and Annotation of Single Cells (ELeFHAnt) provides an easy to use R package for users to annotate clusters of single cells, harmonize labels across single cell datasets to generate a unified atlas and infer relationship among celltypes between two datasets.
 It provides users with the flexibility of choosing a single machine learning based classifier or letting ELeFHAnt automatically use the power of  randomForest and SVM (Support Vector Machines) to make predictions.
-It has three functions 1) CelltypeAnnotation 2) LabelHarmonization 3) DeduceRelationship.
+It has three functions 1) CelltypeAnnotation 2) LabelHarmonization 3) DeduceRelationship 4) Benchmark ELeFHAnt.

-## Version 1.1.2 is now available
+## Version 1.1.3 is now available
-Improved CelltypeAnnotation function.
-Users can now choose the classification approach that ELeFHAnt should apply.
-1) ClassifyCells 2) ClassifyCells_usingApproximation.
-We recommend using ClassifyCells_usingApproximation when reference has significantly less number of cells compared to query
+* Improved speed (5X faster classification)
+* Validate Predictions using GSEA msigdb (https://www.gsea-msigdb.org/gsea/msigdb/collections.jsp#C8) and CellMarkers Experimentally verified markers (http://bio-bigdata.hrbmu.edu.cn/CellMarker/)
+* Users can select species (human or mouse) and tissues of interest for predicted celltype Marker validation.
+[Dotplots and Feature plots are generated for both reference and query
+* Users now can compare ELeFHAnt predictions against Seurat's Label Transfer and scPred by using BenchmarkELeFHAnt function
+* A complete tutorial using PBMC datasets.
+Reference [https://www.nature.com/articles/ncomms14049] and query [https://cf.10xgenomics.com/samples/cell/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz]

 ## Where to find previous versions
 Users can access ELeFHAnt previous releases from Releases section of GitHub [https://github.com/praneet1988/ELeFHAnt/releases]